infinum/qa-handbook/Tools/Using Charles.md

 ## How to use breakpoints

-Breakpoints are very useful feature in Charles.
+Breakpoints are a very useful feature in Charles.
 You can use them doing following steps:

 Right click on a wanted call and then select "Breakpoints".